 First and foremost, welcome to toddlerhood.
 Can you believe that your baby is already 12-months-old?
 Time flies, so cherish every moment whether it’s easy or hard.
-As your baby gets older their brain and body continues developing and sleep schedules can start to change.
+You’ve probably noticed many changes in your new toddler - baby fat disappearing, new big emotions, changes in their eating habits, the list goes on - and it doesn’t stop with their sleep.
+As your baby gets older, their brain and body continue developing and sleep schedules can start to change.
+Just like any of the many changes your little one will experience, you may be left with some questions about their new sleep needs and habits.
 So what should a 12-month-old sleep schedule entail?
 And, how do you overcome 12-month sleep regression?
 Keep reading to find out.

 What is the best sleep schedule for a 12-month-old?